Becoming a Surgical Technologist - Guide to Education & Certifications

 Concorde Career College

 Covering eight states, Concorde has 17 convenient locations in many of the nation’s largest cities and neighboring communities.
-Its associate degree program in surgical technology is offered at 14 Concorde campuses, including one in San Diego, CA. Concorde also offers an online surgical technology degree completion program that can be completed in as few as eight months.
+Its associate degree program in surgical technology is offered at 14 Concorde campuses, including one in San Bernardino, CA. Concorde also offers an online surgical technology degree completion program that can be completed in as few as eight months.

 San Diego’s surgical technology requires the completion of 68 credits.
 The program blends theory with hands-on practical experiences where students can apply their knowledge in on-campus lab operational settings and become familiar with the practices and processes of an operating room.
 Students will complete 300 on-campus lab hours, including operating room simulations and patient prep settings.